busemorose/KarstID/README.md

 ## Description

-KarstID is an R Package devoted to the analysis of karst systems hydrological functioning developed in the R Shiny framework.
+KarstID is an R Package devoted to the analysis of karst systems hydrological functioning.
 The package consists in an interactive application that can be loaded through a web browser or the RStudio viewer.
+The application is developed in the R Shiny framework.

 The goal of KarstID is to facilitate the completion of common analyses of karst spring hydrographs such as: